WeblateOrg/weblate/docs/admin/install.rst

 server and import it on the new one.
 Alternatively you can use replication in case your database supports it.

-The best approach is to use database native tools as they are usually most effective (eg. :command:`mysqldump` or :command:`pg_dump`).
+The best approach is to use database native tools as they are usually the most effective (eg. :command:`mysqldump` or :command:`pg_dump`).
 If you want to migrate between different databases, the only option might be to use Django management to dump and import the database: